CanardMandarin/solana-open-security-standard/docs/A02_account_validation/missing_signer_check.md

 ### Context

-In the provided example, we have a Native Solana program that includes an `IdentityAccount` struct and an entrypoint function called `process_instruction`.
-This function is responsible for managing the program's logic.
-Let's analyze the program and then explore the consequences of missing the signer check on lines 19 to 21.
+Let's analyze the following Solana program and then explore the consequences of missing the signer check on lines 19 to 21.

 ```rust showLineNumbers
 #[derive(BorshSerialize, BorshDeserialize, Debug)]